Aca-S/symee/README.md

 - Add the function code and function name to the functions table near the top of symee.c

 **For constants:**
-- Add the constant code and value near to the constants table near the top of symee.c
+- Add the constant code and value to the constants table near the top of symee.c

 ### What features I plan to add:
 - Runtime addition of variables